Senseonics Holdings, Inc. [SENS] Price Analysis: NYSE:SENS Bull Target $1.95 or Higher

-The share price of Senseonics Holdings, Inc. [NYSE: SENS] inclined by $1.62, presently trading at $1.63.
-The company’s shares saw 103.75% gains compared to the lowest price in the period of the last 52 weeks, set at $0.80 recorded on 02/24/20.
-The last few days have been benevolent to the share price as SENS jumped by +20.37% during the last week, even though the stock is still down by -8.71% compared to 0.27 of all time high it touched on 02/25/20.
-However, the stock had a strong performance during the past 3 months, roughly gaining 84.59%, while additionally dropping -40.44% during the last 12 months.
+The share price of Senseonics Holdings, Inc. [NYSE: SENS] inclined by $1.54, presently trading at $1.37.
+The company’s shares saw 71.25% gains compared to the lowest price in the period of the last 52 weeks, set at $0.80 recorded on 02/26/20.
+The last few days have been tough to the share price as SENS fall by -13.55% during the last week, even though the stock is still down by -24.72% compared to -0.21 of all time high it touched on 02/25/20.
+However, the stock had a strong performance during the past 3 months, roughly gaining 79.86%, while additionally dropping -49.01% during the last 12 months.
 Senseonics Holdings, Inc. is said to have a 12-month price target set at $1.95.
-That means that the stock has a strong potential to acquire 0.32% increase from the current trading price.
+That means that the stock has a strong potential to acquire 0.58% increase from the current trading price.

 Senseonics Holdings, Inc. [NYSE:SENS]: Analyst Rating and Earnings